emoacht/WindowBoundTest/README.md

 There is a gap (left, right, bottom) between two kinds of window's bounds (location and size) since Windows 8.

-- Logical bound: Obtained and specified by most functions related to window's location and size (e.g. GetWindowRect).
+- Logical bound: Obtained or specified by most functions related to window's location and size (e.g. GetWindowRect).
-- Visual bound: Actually drawn and visualized on the desktop and obtained by DWM functions.
+- Visual bound: Actually drawn and visualized on the desktop and obtained by [Desktop Window Manager (DWM) functions](https://docs.microsoft.com/en-us/windows/win32/dwm/functions).

-In WPF, this gap changes by window state (normal or maximized) and depending on `WindowStyle`, `AllowTransparency` and `WindowChrome` properties.
+In WPF, this gap changes by window state (normal or maximized) and depending on the combination of `WindowStyle`, `AllowsTransparency` and `WindowChrome` properties.

-If `WindowStyle=None` and `AllowTransparency=True`, the two bounds match but still the issue where the window hides the taskbar when maximized remains.
-To solve this issue, there is a common hack to interfere when `WM_GETMINMAXINFO` message comes and adjust the window's maximized size to fit the working area of screen.
+When `WindowStyle=None` and `AllowsTransparency=True`, the two bounds match.
+But `WindowStyle=None` makes the window to hide the taskbar when maximized.
+To solve this issue, there is a common hack to catch [WM_GETMINMAXINFO](https://docs.microsoft.com/en-us/windows/win32/winmsg/wm-getminmaxinfo) message and adjust the window's maximized bound to fit the working area of screen.